konradsemsch/ggrapid/README.md

 ## Exemplary EDA format

-Then creating a standardised EDA file is just as easy as: doing something like this:
+Then creating a standardised EDA file is just as easy as doing something like this:

-### Seniority
+### Variable: Seniority

 #### Decile analysis